 Interior Mouse Control

-Inside the home, it is essential to locate any potential nesting sites and food sources.
+First, it is essential to locate any potential nesting sites and food sources inside the home.
 Close off any gaps leading behind or under cabinets and drawers.
 Additionally, secure all food in airtight containers.
 Avoid storage materials such as bags and cardboard that mice can chew through.
 Similarly, pet food is an enticing meal for mice and should be securely stored.
 Finally, look for possible travel routes, inspecting baseboards and doorways for cracks and holes.
 Placing traps is often the best form of immediate mouse control.
 When using mouse traps it is important to put them in areas where mice nest and travel.
 Also, choose a bait that will be enticing to the mouse, such as peanut butter.
 Check traps often, and try various placements.

 Check traps often, and try various placements.